piailot:ai

 Terminal aesthetic

 Clean, monospace UI with a hacker-friendly feel.
-Dark theme, green accents, zero bloat.
+Dark theme, green accents, markdown rendering, zero bloat.

 Get Started